neoRandom/cli-message-app/README.md

 - Send some messages from the client side and see the logs on the host side

 ### Exiting
-- Send "CLOSE_CONNECTION" from the client side to end the connection
+- Send `CLOSE_CONNECTION` from the client side to end the connection
-- Input "STOP_SERVER" on the HOST panel to properly stop the server
+- Input `STOP_SERVER` on the HOST panel to properly stop the server